softwareconstruction240/softwareconstruction/instruction/console-ui/console-ui.md

 ## Outputting in Color

 Most command line consoles support a common set of escape codes that allow you to change the background and foreground colors of the characters that are output.
 You control the color changes by outputting a sequence of special escape characters.
-For example, if you run the following command in your console window you will see that the text `red on blue` is output with red text and a green background.
+For example, if you run the following command in your console window you will see that the text `red on blue` is output with red text and a blue background.

 ```sh
 echo -e "\u001b[31;44;1m red on blue "